joelcpinheiro/revproxy_nginx_swarm/README.md

 systemctl enable nginx
 ```

-#### Create a file called in the /etc/nginx/conf.d/ with the name vhosts.conf and insert the code present in this project
+#### Create a file called in the /etc/nginx/conf.d/ with the name vhosts.conf and insert the code present in this project:

 ```sh
 firewall-cmd --add-service=http --permanent